pinkywafer/sonoff_rf_bridge-esphome/readme.md

-Example sketch for the sonoff RF bridge in ESPhome
-As used in this video
+Example sketch for the sonoff RF bridge in ESPhome as used in this video